Is Motorcycle Lane Splitting Legal in Texas?

 The answer is no. Although enforcement may be rare, you could be pulled over, and you could find yourself in legal trouble if you do it and an accident occurs.

 Attempts have been made to legalize the practice of motorcycle lane splitting in Texas, but nothing has yet come to pass.
-Advocates for the practice are currently looking towards the 2021 legislative session to advocate for it.
+Advocates for the lane splitting practice in Texas are currently looking towards the 2021 legislative session to advocate for it.

 Lane splitting has been a contentious issue across the country.
 There are currently multiple states considering the formal recognition of legal motorcycle lane splitting.
 These are Georgia, Oregon, Nevada, Utah, and Washington.